-The information lifecycle

-Now let's take a glance at how the production and distribution of information is changing.

-This can be presented in different ways.
-The scheme below represents a traditional model that applies to printed research publications:

-Phase Who does what Creation Authors writes (sometimes by invitation from the publisher) Acquisition Publisher selects/accepts manuscript for publication Processing Publisher edits Publisher formats publication (typesetting) Publisher arranges for printing Publisher distributes to libraries Storage Library catalogues Library stores Dissemination Information about the publication is distributed in secondary publications (awareness bulletins, abstract journals) that the reader uses to discover about new publications.
+The informat tion lifecycle Now let's take a glance at how the production and distribution of infor mation is changing. esented in different ways.
+The scheme below represents ted research publications: s a traditional model that Phase Who does what Variations occur when: Institutions act as author and publisher for some publications the library is not included when the reader is a subscriber and receives the publications directly (e.g. extension leaflets) Creation Authors writes (sometimes by invitation from the publisher) Acquisition Publisher selects/accepts manuscript for publication Processing Publisher edits Publisher formats publication (typesetting) Publisher arranges for printing Publisher distributes to libraries Storage Library catalogues Library stores or periodicals); • 'acquisition' takes on a differe Dissemination Information about the publication is distributed in secondary publications (awareness bulletins, abstract journals) that the reader uses to discover about new publications. acquisition takes on a difference meaning for a library, i.e. subscription to journals or purchase of books.
 Access Reader requests publication from library.
 Library delivers document(s).